Introduction

 2. Choose a previously created private network in the dropdown list.
 The menu shows only the private networks in the same data center location as the server you are deploying.

 3. Select private IP addresses from the dropdown menu or type in the valid IPv4 entries.
 The field is grayed out if you check the box to use your own DHCP server.
+DHCP is not available if your server has a public IP or if you added it to a public network.

 Click the + button again to add the server to another private network.

-The default gateway step appears only if you add a server to a public or private network.
+The default gateway step only appears if you add a server to a public or private network.
 In that case, enter a valid address from the CIDR you assigned to the server.
 Leave the field empty to use the Bare Metal Cloud default gateway IP.

-STEP 11: Review Configuration and Create BMC Server
+Review Configuration and Create BMC Server

 The top-right side of the Deploy New Server screen shows the order summary and other BMC server details:

-- Server configuration.
+• Server configuration.

-- Cost per hour or month without tax.
+• Cost per hour or month without tax.

-- Public bandwidth fee per GB.
+• Public bandwidth overage fee per GB.

-Proxmox, ESXi and RDP Credentials
+Proxmox, ESXi, RDP, and Netris Controller Credentials

 For example, this is the ESXi pop-up box: